 If you’re a potential solar customer, and see a solar company spending a lot of money on advertising without them having been around very long, it may be a sign they are willing to become another debt-leveraged solar company.
 While this business model was popular within the industry 2 to 3 years ago, it’s led some Utah solar companies to their demise.

 Budgeting is something that every business needs to take into account if they want to stay afloat.
-In 2013, Forbes wrote an article detailing three simple steps to creating and maintaining a marketing budget.

 Know What You Have to Spend

 Knowing your budget and sticking to it is essential to any successful solar business.
 Although this can be difficult considering all the legislative changes impacting solar in Utah (from net metering to federal tax credits and rebates), once you have decided what your reliable revenue is and the minimum monthly take home, you can use that as a base.
 After subtracting monthly expenses you can determine from there what you have to work with.
 What you decide to spend this money on depends on your business goals and the stability of the business landscape itself.

 Determine Where Your Funds Will Be Best Placed

 Once you determine funds for marketing, you need to decide what marketing strategies would be best.
 Where to put your efforts depends on your target audience.
 It also is determined by the expense of the marketing tactics themselves.
 If you don’t have money to do large marketing campaigns, investing money you don’t have in them may not be the best option, especially since the Utah solar market is over-saturated with residential solar competition.

 Regularly Assess the Effectiveness of Your Marketing Strategies